 - Loss of hair on the head

-- Reduced fertility (difficult to become pregnant)
+- Reduced fertility (difficult in becoming pregnant)

 - Mood changes – including anxiety and depression